TITLE: Resident Assistant

 - Attend all scheduled in-services offered during non-meeting times.

-- Attend scheduled one-on-one meetings with the Hall Director.
+- Attend scheduled one-on-one meetings with the Hall Director and/or Assistant Hall Director.

 - Perform other tasks as required.